natverse/rcatmaid/README.md

 ## Example
-This example is based on EM tracing data from the Drosophila first instar larva by [Albert Cardona and colleagues](https://elifesciences.org/articles/14859) as submitted to https://virtualflybrain.org and visible at https://catmaid.virtualflybrain.org.
+This example is based on EM tracing data from the Drosophila first instar larva by [Albert Cardona and colleagues](https://elifesciences.org/articles/14859) as submitted to [Virtual Fly Brain](https://virtualflybrain.org) and visible at https://catmaid.virtualflybrain.org.

 This produces a 3D plot of first and second order olfactory neurons coloured according to the peripheral odorant receptor.